alimqz/rsschool-2019Q1-cv/cv.md

 --------------------

 Projects
-:   Participated on projects shanyraq.valis.kz and valis.kz
+:   Participated on projects https://shanyraq.valis.kz and https://valis.kz

 Open Source
 :   One paperwork on researchgate.org